ShuiRuTian/time-analytics-webpack-plugin/packages/time-analytics-webpack-plugin/README.md

 │ All loaders take 364.4643389582634ms
 ```

+Note that all loaders take even more time than the whole time!
+How could this be possible?

+This is due to how to calcuate the time:

+- For `webpack compilet time`, it means the time difference between hooks `Compiler.compile` and `Compiler.done`.

+- For loaders, each time some resource is executed by some loader, we record the start time and the end time.
+However,
+    - loader might be async, we only record the time when the returned function of `this.async()` is called.
+    - loader might be parallel.

 ## What is the difference with speed-measure-webpack-plugin?
 Highlight:
 1. This plugin handles some more situations, like custom hooks, so it could measure "mini-css-extract-plugin" correctly.